sbt/contraband/Combined+Pages.md

   enablePlugins(ContrabandPlugin, JsonCodecPlugin).
   settings(
     scalaVersion := "2.11.8",
-    libraryDependencies += "com.eed3si9n" %% "sjson-new-scalajson" % "0.4.1" )
+    libraryDependencies += "com.eed3si9n" %% "sjson-new-scalajson" % contrabandSjsonNewVersion.value
+  )
 ```

-sjson-new is a codec toolkit that lets you define a code that supports Sray JSON's AST, SLIP-28 Scala JSON, and MessagePack as the backend.
+sjson-new is a codec toolkit that lets you define a code that supports Spray JSON's AST, SLIP-28 Scala JSON, and MessagePack as the backend.

 The package name for the codecs can be specified using `@codecPackage` directive.